Academic Advising and Support Center (AASC)

 Humanities Building, Room 150

-The Office of Disability Support Services (DSS) provides services for students with disabilities which ensure access to all Loyola programs and activities.
+The Office of Disability and Accessibility Support Services (DAS) provides services for students with disabilities which ensure access to all Loyola programs and activities.
 The development, administration and coordination of programs and services that help eliminate barriers of any type (e.g., physical, programmatic, attitudinal or electronic) accomplish this goal.
-Students who have a disability and require academic accommodations are asked to please register with DSS as soon as possible.
+Students who have a disability and require academic accommodations are asked to please register with DAS as soon as possible.

 Office of Financial Aid